 We are looking forward to another heart-warming and inspirational dinner in 2014.
-Date and honorees to be determined.
+Date and honorees to be announced.
 As always, we appreciate your kindness and generosity as we use this evening to highlight and showcase those in our community who step up to do the right thing and make a difference.

-The Rescuer of Humanity Award recognizes and honors an individual or an organization of national or international stature, that has chosen to use their leadership beyond professional or institutional requirements to positively change the course of humanity.
+All The Rescuer of Humanity Award recognizes and honors an individual or an organization of national or international stature, that has chosen to use their leadership beyond professional or institutional requirements to positively change the course of humanity.

 NFL Star Steve Gleason & Dr. Raymond Onders accepted the 2013 Rescuer of Humanity Award for their commitment to helping people with ALS live productive, inspired lives by providing access to life-affirming events and assistive technology until a cure is found.
 Steve played for The New Orleans Saints from 2000-2008.
 In 2011, Steve was diagnosed with Amyotrophic Lateral Sclerosis (ALS), considered a terminal neuro-muscular disease.
 Steve, with the help and guidance of Dr. Onders, is determined to inspire others by continuing to pursue life adventures despite his diagnosis, and has challenged the worlds of technology and science to identify their most promising developments toward new treatments and a cure.